-January 14, 2008 Page 13 of 14 I. 2/3rds of the required parking spaces will be located on-site.
-The remainder of the required parking may be located off-site if the developer can secure parking through an agreement acceptable by the Director.
+March 24, 2008 Page 13 of 14 I. At least 80% of the required parking spaces will be located on-site.
+If the developer can secure parking through an agreement acceptable by the Director, at least 1/2 of the balance (10%) of the required parking spaces must be located within Planned Area 2 and the rest (up to 10%) of the required parking must be within 1,000 feet of the development.
 Building occupancy will be restricted if, at any time, parking spaces off-site are lost and not replaced by other agreements.
 A notice will be recorded to the title of any property stating these requirements.